AngeloTulbure/performance-evaluation/README.md

-# performance-evaluation
+Project for Performance Evaluation and Applications (Politecnico di Milano, 2023-2024)
+# Performance Evaluation and Applications
-This repo holds all the assignments and the final project given for the Performance Evaluation and Applications course.
+This repository holds all the assignments and the final project given during the course.

+All the assignments were completed using MATLAB and, in some cases, JMT, a software for modeling queuing networks and Petri Nets for advanced simulations.